watson-developer-cloud/node-red-labs/basic_examples/natural_language_classifier/README.md

 #Natural Language Classifier
+**Note** For this exercise please check that your Bluemix region is set to US South

 The Natural Language Classifier (NLC) is a service that can be trained and it is useful to describe how to create the steps to use it since it offers some cognitive learning features.

 Overview of NLC -> [Overview](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/nl-classifier/)